-The AQ 100 series provides arc light point sensors and arc light fiber optic loop sensors.
+The AQ 100 series suppors arc sensing point sensors and fiber optic loop sensors.
 These sensors can be used with different devices and different switchgear types according to specific application requirements.

-Arc light point sensors are typically installed in metal-clad compartments, and they provide a quick and accurate location of the fault area.
-Arc light fiber loop sensors typically cover a wider protected area with one fiber, when there is no need to pinpoint the exact location for a fault.
+Point sensors are typically installed in metal-clad compartments, and they provide a quick and accurate location of the fault area.
+Fiber loops typically cover a wider protected area with one fiber, when there is no need to pinpoint the exact location of a fault.